shadowlovesyou/RAT-v1.42/README.md

 # Setup
 ## Server
-Host on a VPS
-   1. Download the repository
-   2. Put everything inside the `server` folder in any directory on your VPS
-   3. Edit `server/config.json` to your liking
-   4. Install python/pip and all the requirements from `server/requirements.txt`
-   5. Run `server/main.py`
-#### OR
 Host on [render](https://render.com)
    1. Make a private fork of this repository
    2. Edit `server/config.json` to your liking